Arkansas State University - Newport

 1. ASU-Newport is prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
 This prohibits any inappropriate financial arrangements between lenders and the university and specifically prohibits “revenue sharing” arrangements.
 Lenders cannot pay to be cited on the university’s lender list.

-3. Financial Aid personnel do not participate on lender advisory boards but may certainly discuss student loan services and products for ASUN students and parents with lenders.
+3. Financial Aid personnel do not participate on lender advisory boards but may certainly discuss student loan services and products for ASU-Newport students and parents with lenders.

 5. The university must ensure that employees of lenders never identify themselves to students as employees of the university.
 No employee of a lender may ever work in or provide staffing assistance to the university’s financial aid office.